meronogbai/microverse-linters-setup/README.md

 # Microverse Linters Setup

-> This is a bash script that lets you install and setup linters quickly for the programming langues used in the Microverse curriculum.
+> This is a bash script that lets you install and setup linters quickly for the programming languages used in the Microverse curriculum.

 ![screenshot](./app_screenshot.png)